Rouen Philharmonic Orchestra: Orchestra

 It holds musical performances worldwide, either in Normandy, in other regions of France or in overseas countries.
-The Orchestra has toured to cities such as Bruges, Brussels, Dehli, Hanover, Havana, Luxembourg, New York City or Paris.
-The Orchestra benefits from international recognition and was acclaimed on numerous occasions for the professionalism displayed in its rendition of musical masterpieces.
+The orchestra has toured to cities such as Bruges, Brussels, Delhi, Hanover, Havana, Luxembourg, New York City and Paris.
+The orchestra benefits from international recognition and was acclaimed on numerous occasions for the professionalism displayed in its rendition of musical masterpieces.

-Musical Direction
+Musical direction

-Current Directorship
+Current directorship

-Leo Hussain was appointed conductor of the orchestra upon the termination of Acocella's contract.
+Ben Glassberg was appointed conductor of the orchestra upon the termination of Hussain's contract.
 The orchestra's founding director, Oswald Sallaberger, is still closely involved in the running of the musical institution.